North Korea test-fires suspected missiles a day after US and South Korea conduct a fighter jet drill

 SEOUL, South Korea (AP) — North Korea fired suspected short-range ballistic missiles off its east coast on Friday, South Korea’s military said, a day after South Korea and the U.S. flew powerful fighter jets in a joint drill that the North views as a major security threat.

-South Korea's Joint Chiefs of Staff said the launches were made from the North's east coast Wonsan region around 3:10 p.m.
-It said South Korea's military had bolstered its surveillance posture and was maintaining readiness.
+South Korea's Joint Chiefs of Staff said the weapons launched from the North's east coast Wonsan region traveled about 300 kilometers (185 miles) before landing in the waters between the Korean Peninsula and Japan.
+Japan’s Chief Cabinet Secretary Yoshimasa Hayashi said a North Korean missile landed outside Japan's exclusive economic zone.

+South Korea's Joint Chiefs of Staff statement called the launches “a clear provocation” that threatens peace on the Korean Peninsula.
+It said South Korea will maintain a firm readiness to repel potential aggressions by North Korea in conjunctions with the military alliance with the United States.

-In recent months, North Korea has extended its run of weapons testing as part of its efforts to enlarge and modernize its arsenal while diplomacy with the United States and South Korea remains dormant.
+North Korea has extended its run of weapons testing in recent months as part of its efforts to enlarge and modernize its arsenal while diplomacy with the United States and South Korea remains stalled.
 Last week, North Korean leader Kim Jong Un supervised the test firing of a new multiple rocket launch system, according to the North's state media.

 North Korea says it has been forced to boost its nuclear and missile programs to deal with U.S.-led hostilities.
 North Korea cites expanded U.S.-South Korean military training, which it calls an invasion rehearsal.
 Many foreign experts say North Korea uses its rivals' military drills as a pretext for building a larger weapons arsenal in the belief that it would boost its leverage in future diplomacy with the U.S.

-On Thursday, two South Korean F-35As and two U.S. F-22 Raptors were mobilized for combined aerial exercises over the central region of South Korea.
+On Thursday, two South Korean F-35As and two U.S. F-22 Raptors were mobilized for a combined aerial exercise over the central region of South Korea.
 North Korea is extremely sensitive to the deployment of sophisticated U.S. aircraft.
+It was reportedly the first deployment of a U.S. F-22 to South Korea in seven months.

+The North's official Korean Central News Agency said Friday the re-deployment of the U.S. F-22s for joint training with South Korea is “another clear proof of the hostile nature of the U.S.” which seeks “a showdown of force” with North Korea.
+KCNA accuses “the military gangsters” of South Korea of intensifying tensions to keep pace with “their master's confrontation scheme” against the North.

+It warned the F-22s flyovers “will only precipitate the advent of a situation that the U.S. does not want to see."
+But it didn't elaborate what steps North Korea would take.

-“We don’t conceal the fact that such weapons will be used to prevent Seoul from inventing any idle thinking,” Kim Yo Jong said in a statement carried by state media.
+“We don’t conceal the fact that such weapons will be used to prevent Seoul from inventing any idle thinking,” Kim Yo Jong said in a statement carried by KCNA.

-South Korea’s Unification Ministry, which deals with North Korea, responded that it is fully ready to repel any military threats from North Korea in conjunction with its military alliance with the United States.
-Deputy ministry spokesperson Kim Inae also said that “illegal” arms deals between North Korea and Russia must be stopped immediately.

 Credit: AP